FastWARC (Python)

 Why FastWARC and not WARCIO?

 WARCIO is a fantastic tool for reading and writing WARCs, but it is implemented entirely in Python and thus becomes rather inefficient for large web crawls at the tera- or petabyte scale where a few seconds of additional processing time add up quickly.
-FastWARC solves these performance issues by being written in efficient, low-level C++.
-We also took the opportunity to add support for LZ4, a much, much (!) faster compression algorithm than GZip, which unfortunately is the only compression algorithm mentioned in the WARC specification (and thus also the only one supported by WARCIO, although it wouldn’t be a big deal to add that).
+FastWARC solves these performance issues by being written in efficient, low-level Rust.
+We also took the opportunity to add support for Zstandard (Zstd) as a new compression option (which has been proposed as a new standard besides Gzip) and LZ4, a much, much (!) faster compression algorithm than Gzip.

 FastWARC’s design goals are high speed, a low and fixed memory footprint, and simplicity.
 For the latter reason, we decided against adding support for the legacy ARC format.
 If you need that kind of backwards compatibility, use WARCIO instead.